-- Students substantially completing high school graduation requirements by the end of their junior year may wish to consider full-time study during their traditional high school senior year.
+- Students substantially completing their high school graduation requirements by the end of their junior year who wish to consider full-time study during their traditional high school senior year.

 - Students with an academic background that includes three years of English, social studies, mathematics, and science at the Regents level.

-- Students with an 85 average or higher in these academic disciplines.
+- Students with an 85 average or higher in the above academic disciplines.
 Other appropriate courses may be included when calculating academic average.

 What are the Benefits?

 - Avoid the dreaded “senioritis” by keeping students engaged in learning.

 - Get a jump-start on a college degree by completing general education requirements.